DebVortex/suggestion_bot/README.md

 # suggestion_bot

-Discord but that monitors a suggestion channel and sort the messages by (reaction-)votes
+Discord bot that monitors suggestion channels and sort the messages by (reaction-)votes

 ## Installation